 Abbeycare’s policy to respect your privacy and comply with any applicable law and regulation regarding any personal information we may collect about you, including across our website and other sites we own and operate.

-Alcohol withdrawal is process of cutting down on alcohol or stopping drinking altogether.
+Alcohol withdrawal is the process of cutting down on alcohol or stopping drinking altogether.

 The central nervous system adjusts to deal with the amount of alcohol in the body (tolerance), and compensates for the depressive effects alcohol has on brain function and nerve communication.

 Alcohol is a depressant.
-When consumption is reduced, the brain transitions into a hyperactive state, causing risk of convulsion.
+When consumption is reduced, the brain transitions into a hyperactive state, which may lead to convulsions.

 Alcohol Withdrawal Symptoms To Expect